arron21/photography-ez/README.md

 An easy to deploy photography portfolio

 ### Usage

-Put all your high resolution photo files into the `/static/gallery` folder
+Create routes for each collection of photos and include a gallery folder in each of them. ex: /routes/b-sides/gallery/PHOTOSHERE

-run `deno task img`
+run `deno task img-multi`

 Your photo files will have thumbnails created using https://deno.land/x/imagescript@1.3.0

 The thumbnails are saved to `/static/gallery-opt`

-A `static/gallery-opt/images.ts` will also be generated that contains an array of all your images.
-You can import the `images` variable from this file into any UI file.
+A `images.ts` will also be generated for each route/gallery you defined, you can import this into your route Gallery island, see the favorites route for an example

 ### Gallery.tsx
 The Gallery.tsx island uses https://github.com/dimsemenov/photoswipe